-- Could have repercussions for the orderly running of the school - Poses a threat to another pupil - Could adversely affect the reputation of the school
+- poses a threat to another pupil - could adversely affect the reputation of the school

 Sanctions will only be given out on school premises or elsewhere when the pupil is under the lawful control of a staff member (e.g. on a school-organised trip).